rtdevx/rtdevx.github.io/content/posts/training/Terraform/Terraform on AWS with SRE & IaC DevOps/02-terraform-basics/index.md

 - `terraform apply`
 	- will apply the changes required to be in line with the <font color=#EBAC25>desired state</font>
 	- by default, apply will scan the current directory and apply it's configuration (provision the infrastructure)
+	- `terraform apply -refresh-only` - <font color=#EB4925>detect drift between the Terraform configuration and the actual state of the resources in the cloud provider.
+It will update the state file with any changes made outside of Terraform</font>, ensuring that the configuration remains in sync with the actual resources.
+	- `terraform apply -replace=<resource>` - allows you to <font color=#EB4925>tag the specific resource for replacement without impacting the rest of the managed infrastructure</font>.
+This ensures that only the virtual machine is recreated, potentially resolving any issues with the local script execution.
 - `terraform destroy`
 	- will destroy the terraform-managed infrastructure
 ### Other useful commands